sliptype/vue-pure/README.md

  * `standardizeAction` intercepts incoming actions to assign them a name (following "flux-standard-action")

 # Dispatching
 Each smart component has a corresponding `.purs` file that will handle mapping the state and dispatch to props.
-An example is `components/Counter/Counter.purs`, where the state and actions to dispatch are exposed.
+An example is `components/Counter/Counter.purs`, where the state and actions are exposed.
-Action creators are be placed in their corresponding `Action.purs` file and they can be invoked inside `mapDispatchToProps`.
+Action creators are placed in their corresponding `Action.purs` file and can be invoked inside `mapDispatchToProps`.

 ## Project setup
 ```